-How to improve your management of your personal finances
+How to improve the way you manage your personal finances

-If you want to manage your personal finances more effectively, it is essential to first analyse your present and future financial situations
+If you want to manage your personal finances more effectively, it is essential to first analyze your present and future financial situations

 One of the obligations we acquire as soon as we enter the labor market and receive our first salary is knowing how to manage our personal finances.

 It may sound like a trivial matter, as we all know the importance of having a salary paid directly into our account or not buying a pair of sneakers when we already have three in the closet that we don't use.
 However, it would not be unusual to meet someone who has completely run out of money because they did not know how to control their expenses.
 Often, the main reason we purchase a product that we don't need or we contract a service that ends up working against us is none other than a lack of knowledge.
 When our money is at stake, it is essential to dedicate some time to analyzing our financial situation and to organizing our expenses according to our income.
 Good planning is extremely important in order for our personal finances to enjoy good health.

 Analyzing our financial situation is the first step in order to maintain good control over our personal finances.
 A good analysis includes an evaluation of our net worth, our income, our expenses and all the future scenarios that will result in paying out money and that are easy to foresee.